fischettij/delivery-advertisement/README.md

 #### Ideas and TODO
 - Document Api errors response
-- Select between implemented databases by config
 - Add retries or another recover meth for downloader.
 It is not good to kill the app if the file is not available or I cannot update the information.
 Do something smarter
+- In memory storage:
+  - Try another data organization like a matrix and compare response times between implementations.
 - Database avoid downtime.
 Two alternatives:
+  - Use a second temporal database (SQLite or in Memory), load data in temp database, switch selects to the temp database while main database is loading the new data.
+When main database finish switch selects and destroy temp database
   - Use two databases.
 While database A is in use, load information in a database B. When information was loaded, witch queries to database B.
-  - Use a second temporal database (SQLite or in Memory), load data in temp database, switch selects to the temp database while main database is loading the new data.
-When main datase finish switch selects and destroy temp database
 - Postgres storage:
   - Add tests for file postgres.go.
-- In memory storage:
-  - Try another data organization like a matrix and compare response times between implementations.
-  - In list (actual), insert values sorted by latitude using quick sort or similar algorithm.
-  - Search with divide and conquer strategy analyzing elements in rage of latitude -0,25 and latitude +0,25.
 - Will SQLIte in memory be performant for this solution?
-Maybe a poc is not difficult to do.
+I suppose not but maybe a poc is not difficult to do.
+- Select between implemented databases by config

+#### POCs
+- Postgres database: The idea was to test PostGIS to use arithmetic operations and test faster filtering.
+It didn't work and we tried to pre-filter the largest number of values in the database and then do the cerania calculations in the app to obtain the final result.
+This last test was better but the base, as expected, turned out to be a bottleneck.